-Laser Vision Correction for presbyopia is a form of laser vision correction surgery that changes the shape of the eye’s cornea to create different power zones for seeing at different distances.
+LASIK treats presbyopia by changing the shape of the eye’s cornea in order to create different power zones for seeing at different distances.

-For now, LASIK & TransPRK can provide a monovision treatment for distance and correction for some near tasks.
-The procedure will correct your dominant eye for distance vision and your non-dominant eye with some near vision ability.
-Before undergoing the laser surgery, you can do a contact lens trial to find out if monovision would be suitable for you.
-However, please bear in mind that Laser Vision Correction cannot prevent the natural aging process of the lens.
+For presbyopia, we use Monovision treatment which allows for both near and distance vision capability.
+With Monovision, your dominant eye will be corrected for distance vision, while your non-dominant eye will be corrected for near vision.
+Before undergoing the laser surgery, you can do a contact lens trial to find out if Monovision is suitable for you.
+However, please bear in mind that although the results of Laser Vision Correction are permanent, it cannot prevent the natural aging process of the lens.